DistributedProofreaders/guiguts-py/README.md

 [Google-style docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)
 are used to document modules, classes, functions, etc.

-`Sphinx` can be used to create HTML documentation by running the following command:
+[Sphinx](https://www.sphinx-doc.org/en/master/index.html) will be installed by poetry (above) and can be used to create HTML documentation by running the following command:
 `poetry run python -m sphinx -b html docs docs/build`

 HTML docs will appear in the `docs/build` directory.

+Sphinx can also be used to check coverage, i.e. that docstrings have been used everywhere
+appropriate:
+`poetry run python -m sphinx -M coverage docs docs/build`

-This project uses Github Actions to ensure running `sphinx` does not report an error.
+This project uses Github Actions to ensure running sphinx does not report an error, and that the coverage check does not report any undocumented items.

 ## Testing

-`Pytest` is used for testing.
+[Pytest](https://docs.pytest.org) will be installed by poetry (above) and is used for testing.

 All tests can be run using the following command:
 `poetry run pytest`

+Developers are encouraged to add tests (as appropriate) when new code is added to the project.

 This project uses Github Actions to ensure running `pytest` does not report an error.